-Figure 4 shows that the vehicle kilometres travelled within Te Tauihu has increased from 1.19 million kilometres travelled in 2018, an increase of 43 percent.
-During the same time population has increased by 23 percent.
+Figure 4 shows that the vehicle kilometres travelled within Te Tauihu has increased from 1.19 million kilometres travelled in 2011 to 1.70 million kilometres travelled in 2018, an increase of 43 percent.
+During the same time population has increased by 23 percent, showing that the average person is travelling more.